LowTechCoder/rpi4-retroarch-guide/README.md

 ```
 sudo apt install vim -y
 ```
 Enable exfat.
 This is optional.
 I like using an exfat external thumbdrive to store the Games.
-I chose Exfat because it works on all OS's.
+I chose Exfat because it works on all OS's. **This step may not be needed anymore!
+Test your thumbdrive and see!**
 ```
 sudo apt install exfat-fuse -y
 ```